crocs-muni/coinjoin-emulator/README.md

 - `wallets` field is a list of wallet configurations.
 Each wallet configuration is a dictionary with the following fields:
   - `funds` is a list of funds in satoshis that the wallet will use for coinjoins.
   - `delay` is the number of blocks the wallet will wait before joining coinjoins.
+  - `skip_rounds` is a list of coinjoin rounds during which a wallet should not participate.

 ## Advanced usage